 - Please note that the Personal History Statement, the Statement of Purpose, and the Autobiographical Statement are three separate statements.
 It is fine if information in the three statements overlap.

-- Place full name (on the front page) and page number on each page of the manuscript.
+- Place full name and page number on each page of the manuscript.
+A cover letter is optional but not required.

 - Fiction: No more than 40 pages of fiction, double-spaced, in 12-point font, stapled or paper-clipped.
-One story or several short stories is acceptable.
+One story, a chapter from a novel in progress or several short stories is acceptable.

 - Poetry: A maximum of 10 poems, single-spaced, in 12-point font, totaling no more than 20 pages.
 More pages may be submitted if required to accommodate alternative spacing.